codegangsta/bwag/rendering_json/json.md

 ## Exercises
 1. Read through the JSON API docs and find out how to rename and ignore fields for JSON serialization.
-2. Instead of using the `json.Marshal`, method.
-Try using the `json.Encoder` API.
+2. Instead of using the `json.Marshal` method, try using the `json.Encoder` API.
 3. Figure our how to pretty print JSON with the `encoding/json` package.